djacobow/JustBuffers/README.md

 STATIC_ASSERT(sizeof(t1) == 0x248);
 ```

-That asserts in this header are there as a check that the C compiler and
+The asserts in this header are there as a check that the C compiler and
 Just Buffers agree about the layout.
 If they fail, it means there is a
 bug in Just Buffers.
+Let me know!

 Anyway, you can use this header and its structs in your program and you could,
 save them to a file or write them to a socket or whatever.
 Perhaps, something